The global skills and competency framework for the digital world

 Uses iterative approaches to incorporate user feedback or evaluation rapidly into designs.

-Integrates required visual design and branding into the user experience design activities.
+Ensures appropriate consideration and integration of visual design and branding elements into user experience design.

 User experience design: Level 6